Impeachment: The procedures and judges who have faced it in India

 P D Dinakaran:

 Following allegations of amassing assets disproportionate to his income.
 Facing impeachment on charges of corruption, he resigned from the post of Sikkim High Court Chief Justice on July 29, 2011.
-He expressed lack of faith and confidence in the three member committee probing the charges against him.
+He expressed lack of faith and confidence in the three-member committee probing the charges against him.